zenmonkeykstop/securedrop/docs/backup_and_restore.rst

 will enable you to redeploy the system without changing Onion URLs, recreating Journalist accounts, or losing historical submissions from sources.

-.. note:: The backup and restore functionality described in this guide was introduced
+.. note:: Make sure you have upgraded to SecureDrop 0.4 before running the backup
-          in SecureDrop 0.3.7.
-Prior versions of SecureDrop included a less featureful backup process.
-Make sure you have upgraded to SecureDrop 0.3.7 or greater before continuing.
+          and restore process.

 Minimizing disk space
 ---------------------